cybera/MuranoEtherPadExample/README.md

 ## Setup

 This package performs a simple deployment of Etherpad 1.6.0 specifically on a single Ubuntu server with the following configuration:
-* Server only permits http (80), https (443), and ssh (20) connections
+* Server only permits http (80), https (443), and ssh (22) connections
 * Etherpad runs on port 9001 as **etherpad** user
 * Nginx will pass traffic from port 80 to Etherpad on 9001
 * Etherpad is process controlled by supervisord to automatically restart
-* Data is stored locally on "dirtydb" mode
+* Data is stored in MySQL.
+Data will be stored on a volume if requested.

-This is not designed to be a long-standing deployment.

 ## Main contents of the package